-- Hazing Prevention information and the Anti-Hazing Policy were added to the Student Organization Guidebook in August 2019 and continue to be included in there. - Each semester the Assistant Director of Student Organizations and Leadership meets with the President and New Member Educator of student organizations that have new member programs and are not part of Fraternity & Sorority Life.
+- Hazing Prevention information and the Anti-Hazing Policy were added to the Student Organization Guidebook in August 2019 and continue to be included in the guidebook. - Each semester the Assistant Director of Student Organizations and Leadership or a Campus Life representative meet with the President and New Member Educator of student organizations that have new member programs and are not part of Fraternity & Sorority Life.
 These organizations include Delta Phi Eta, and Phi Sigma Pi.
 The University's Anti-Hazing Policy was reviewed.
-In addition, the Assistant Director reads through the student organizations' New Member Calendar and reviews every event taking place during the New Member Program.
+In addition, the Campus Life representative reads the student organizations' New Member Calendar and reviews every event taking place during the New Member Program.
 Every single member of these organizations signs Compliance Forms, stating that they have read and agreed to the Anti-Hazing Policy.
-These files are on record in Campus Life.
-In the fall of 2020 neither of these student organizations held new member programs. - Every year as part of the Activate Your Org process for all student organizations to remain active, the President and one other executive board member of every organization must complete the online Hazing Prevention 101 course hosted by Prevent Zone. - Campus Life sponsored and coordinated a "Hazing 101 for Student Leaders" workshop scheduled in Spring 2020 as part of the Leading Orgs series, but it was cancelled due to COVID-19. - Campus Life sponsored and coordinated "Hazing Prevention 101 for All Student Orgs" on September 28, 2020, and October 12, 2020 as part of the Leading Orgs program.
+These files are on record in Campus Life. - Every year as part of the Activate Your Org process for all student organizations to remain active, the President and one other executive board member of every organization must complete the online Hazing Prevention 101 course hosted by Prevent Zone. - A representative from Student Conduct facilitated a Hazing Prevention 101 for All Student Organizations workshop in November 2021. - Campus Life Professional Staff participated in a day-long training on June 28, 2021 Hazing Investigation Training by DYAD/Dr. Gentry McCreary.